Download PDF

 Tetra Tech, Arlington, Virginia (US)

-Served as a Senior Associate within the Environment and Natural Resources sector of Tetra Tech's International Development Services.
-Primary responsibilities included leading new business development pursuits for Tetra Tech’s international marine and coastal resource management portfolio, supporting international project implementation and management, and providing technical assistance to field teams.
-Served as Project Manager of USAID Sustainable Fish Asia Technical Support Activity.
-Provided subcontracted technical assistance to USAID Measuring Impact II Program in support of the international implementation of the USAID Distant Water Fishing Fleet Research Agenda.
-Coordinated Tetra Tech field activities funded by the US Government relating to countering foreign malign influence, including through the Countering People’s Republic of China (PRC) Influence Fund.
+Served as a Senior Associate in Tetra Tech’s Environment and Natural Resources sector, leading new business development for the firm’s international marine and coastal resource management portfolio.
+Served as Project Manager for the USAID Sustainable Fish Asia Technical Support Activity and provided technical support to the USAID Measuring Impact II Program in the implementation of the Distant Water Fishing Fleet Research Agenda.
+Coordinated Tetra Tech activities under U.S. Government-funded initiatives focused on countering foreign malign influence in the maritime domain, including through the Countering PRC Influence Fund.
 Served as interim (start-up) Project Manager for the USAID Non-Revenue Water Management Project in the West Bank, Palestine.
-Worked with an active security clearance to closely meet the needs of the foreign service branches of the US federal government.
-Held an active US Government security clearance.
+Worked under an active security clearance in support of U.S. Government clients.

 November 2021June 2023